boazbk/tcs/lec_26_quantum_computing.md

 relatively short resource that contains essentially everything we discuss here and more.
 See also this [blog post of Aaronson](http://www.scottaaronson.com/blog/?p=208) for a high level explanation of Shor's algorithm which ends with links to several more detailed expositions.
 [This lecture](http://www.scottaaronson.com/democritus/lec14.html) of Aaronson contains a great discussion of the feasibility of quantum computing (Aaronson's [course lecture notes](http://www.scottaaronson.com/democritus/default.html) and the [book](http://www.amazon.com/Quantum-Computing-since-Democritus-Aaronson/dp/0521199565) that they spawned are fantastic reads as well).
-The videos of [Umesh Variani'z EdX course](https://www.youtube.com/playlist?list=PLDAjb_zu5aoFazE31_8yT0OfzsTcmvAVg) are an accessible and recommended introduction to quantum computing.
+The videos of [Umesh Vazirani'z EdX course](https://www.youtube.com/playlist?list=PLDAjb_zu5aoFazE31_8yT0OfzsTcmvAVg) are an accessible and recommended introduction to quantum computing.
 See the "bibliographical notes" section at the end of this chapter for more resources.

 ## Quantum computing and computation - an executive summary.